The city is defining "resources" into three main action areas-- materials, water and food.

+The resources we use, waste and generate have a big impact on our natural ecosystems and the climate.
 It takes significant energy to extract or harvest materials such as food, to transform raw materials into useful products, to transport goods and provide services, and to reuse and dispose of materials.
 To reach our climate goals, we need to adopt and develop new ways of sourcing and using resources that make us more productive, less wasteful, and less dependent on outside resources that are often creating impacts elsewhere.

 Resource action areas and goals

 Goal: By 2025, Boulder will be a zero waste community where residents, business owners, employees and visitors reduce the waste they generate and then reuse, recycle and compost at least 85 percent of what they throw away.

 Boulder sends about 4.8 pounds of waste per person per day to the landfill, and more than one third of our community’s total carbon emissions come from resource production and use.
 That’s a huge impact.
 As a community, we currently recycle and compost 51 percent of our waste, compared to San Francisco at 80 percent, and Portland at 70 percent.
 Making Boulder a zero waste community means minimizing hazardous and solid waste through conscious consumption choices and reuse, recycle and compost opportunities.
 By supporting responsible resource use, we will significantly reduce community impacts on the emissions that drive climate change here and in the communities that produce the goods and services we use.

 2019-2022 City Waste Action Priorities

 - Deliver expanded multifamily housing assistance program to increase recycling and composting.